Batyiluyolo/university-shuttle-tracking/template_analysis.md

 # Template Analysis – GitHub Project Templates for Agile Development

-In this section, I evaluate three GitHub project templates suitable for Agile project management and select the one most aligned with the needs of the **CPUT Shuttle Tracking Web App** project.
+In this section, I evaluate three GitHub project templates suitable for Agile project management and select the one most aligned with the needs of the **University Shuttle Tracking Web App** project.

 ---